imujtaba8488/package_im_stepper/README.md

 ## DotStepper

-A simple and smooth dot stepper widget with built-in animations.
+A family of fully customizable, beautiful page indicator widgets with awesome built-in animations.
 Each dot in a DotStepper represents a step.
+[Usage Note](#general-guidelines) - See General Guidelines and examples.

 ## Available Shapes